¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 We recommend a 50/50 mixture of distilled water and isopropyl alcohol (70% concentration or less).

 • Why Distilled Water?
-Tap water contains minerals that leave "scaling" or spots on the diffuser, which can reduce light output (luminous flux) over time.
+Tap water contains minerals that can leave "scaling" or spots, which may reduce light output (luminous flux) over time.

 • Why Isopropyl?
-It effectively breaks down the binders in lifting chalk without attacking the polymer chain of the polycarbonate.
+It helps break down the binders in lifting chalk without attacking the polymer chain of the polycarbonate.

-Warning: Avoid Ammonia and Abrasives Never use ammonia-based window cleaners or strong degreasers.
-According to material science principles, these chemicals cause "micro-crazing"—tiny cracks that turn the clear diffuser cloudy, permanently reducing the fixture's efficacy (lumens per watt).
+Warning: Avoid Ammonia and Abrasives Avoid ammonia-based window cleaners or strong degreasers.
+Based on general material science principles, these chemicals can cause "micro-crazing"—tiny cracks that turn the clear diffuser cloudy, permanently reducing the fixture's efficacy (lumens per watt).

 Step-by-Step Execution

-1. De-energize: Always turn off the lights at the breaker before cleaning.
+1. De-energize: Always turn off the lights at the breaker before cleaning to minimize electrical risk.

-2. Dry Dusting (The Mohs Conflict): Use a soft duster to remove loose chalk.
-Do not use microfiber cloths for the initial dry wipe.
-Lifting chalk has a Mohs hardness of approximately 1.5–2.0, while some vinyl and polycarbonate surfaces are softer (~1.0).
-Rubbing dry chalk with a microfiber cloth can grind these abrasive particles into the surface, creating microscratches that trap more dust in the future.
+2. Dry Dusting (Heuristic): Use a soft duster to remove loose chalk.
+Avoid using microfiber cloths for the initial dry wipe.
+As a practical rule of thumb, lifting chalk has a Mohs hardness of approximately 1.5–2.0, while some vinyl and polycarbonate surfaces are softer (~1.0).
+Rubbing dry chalk can grind these abrasive particles into the surface.

 3. Damp Wipe: Apply the 50/50 solution to a clean, lint-free cloth (not directly to the fixture).
-Wipe the panels in a single direction to lift the chalk-moisture paste away.
+Wipe the panels in a single direction.

 4. The Seam Check: Pay special attention to the connectors.
-Moisture left in textured seams for more than 20-30 minutes can initiate substrate delamination or microbial growth, potentially voiding material warranties.
+Moisture left in textured seams for extended periods can initiate substrate delamination, potentially voiding material warranties.

 Technicians servicing LED High Bay and LED shop lights in a high-ceiling warehouse